Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 Animal Fats And Their Benefits

-Animal fats, such as lard and tallow, are perfect for seasoning cast iron skillets.
-These fats create a natural, non-stick layer.
-They also offer a traditional method to maintain cookware.
+Animal fats like lard and tallow are perfect for seasoning cast iron skillets.
+These fats create a natural, non-stick layer and offer a traditional method of maintaining cookware.
 Unlike vegetable oils, animal fats provide a stable and durable seasoning.

 Animal fats penetrate the iron surface, forming a strong bond.
 This prevents rust and ensures even heating.
 They are also readily available and affordable.
 Below, explore the benefits of using lard or tallow for your skillet.